-As of June 30, 2007, we had \$70.5 million of cash and cash equivalents.
+As of September 30, 2007, we had \$79.2 million of cash and cash equivalents.
 In recent fiscal years, our principal sources of liquidity have been cash provided by operations and cash provided from our public offerings of common stock.
 Historically, our principle source of liquidity had been cash provided by private placements of preferred equity securities and common stock.

-In June 2007, we completed a follow-on public offering of 7,870,000 shares of common stock to the public at a price of \$17.00 per share.
+In June 2007, we completed our follow-on public offering in which we sold 7,870,000 shares of common stock to the public at a price of \$17.00 per share.
 We sold 300,000 shares and certain of our stockholders sold 7,570,000 shares in the offering.
-After deducting the underwriting discounts, commissions and other offering our net proceeds from the offering were approximately \$4.3 million.
-During the quarter ended June 30, 2007, we used the net proceeds from our follow-on public offering, together with approximately \$3.2 million of our existing cash, to pay \$7.5 million in satisfaction of the outstanding principal on our term loan.
+After deducting the underwriting discounts, commissions and other offering costs, our net proceeds from the offering were approximately \$4.3 million.
+During the six months ended September 30, 2007, we used the net proceeds from our follow-on public offering, together with approximately \$3.2 million of our existing cash, to pay approximately \$7.5 million in satisfaction of the outstanding principal on our term loan.